pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 There's even a catalog of pre-built blocks that allows you to integrate the functionality of external APIs for things like notifications, geocoding, machine learning, and much more.

 Let's get to know the concepts and features of BLOCKS with two examples.
-First, let's create a block to reverse strings, and then, a more complex block that will take an URL and will call an API to generate a [QR code](https://en.wikipedia.org/wiki/QR_code) to return its [base64](https://en.wikipedia.org/wiki/Base64) representation, storing the result in a database to only call the API when necessary.
+As an easy example, let's create a block to reverse strings.
+After that, we'll build a more complex block that takes a URL and calls an API to generate a [QR code](https://en.wikipedia.org/wiki/QR_code) to return its [base64](https://en.wikipedia.org/wiki/Base64) representation, storing the result in a database to only call the API when necessary.

 Let's get started!

 # Creating your first block
 [Log into your PubNub account](https://admin.pubnub.com/#/login) or [sign up](https://admin.pubnub.com/#/register) if you don't have one.

 In your [dashboard](https://admin.pubnub.com), create a new app and give it a name: